Createdd/Writing/articles/VotingApp.md

 If you gained something from this article let me know with a comment or heart.
 Make sure to follow for more :)

+If you want to support me financially: https://www.paypal.me/DDCreationStudios

 <!-- Written by Daniel Deutsch (deudan1010@gmail.com) -->